 Florin-Power Inn Road Safe Stay Community

 Project Number: HH-13

 Expenditure Category: 2-Negative Economic Impact/2.16-Long-Term Housing Security: Services for

 Unhoused Persons

 Impacted Community: Homeless Individuals and Families

-Funding Amount: \$7,674,182
+Funding Amount: \$12,587,321

 Project Status: In Progress

 The Florin/Power Inn Safe Stay Community project is a holistic response to the crisis of unsheltered homelessness.
-This program will help transition occupants of encampments into longer-term shelter and permanent housing and reduce the number of unsanctioned encampments in the unincorporated County.
-The Safe Stay Community will be professionally operated by a contracted community-based organization who will be responsible for day-to-day operations, managing third-party vendors, developing individualized service plans, and coordinating with the County and other service providers.
-This program will help transition occupants of encampments into longer-term shelter and permanent housing and reduce the number of encampments in the unincorporated County.
-The Safe Stay Community will consist of Pallet Shelters along with onsite shower and restroom facilities for clients, as well as onsite offices and meeting rooms for operations staff.
-The perimeter will be secured with fencing and privacy shading, and security offices will be located at the access gate to control vehicular and pedestrian access to the site.
-Additionally, the community will have a large, shaded common area for community gathering with a section for pet relief.
+This program helps transition occupants of encampments into longer-term shelter and permanent housing and reduces the number of unsanctioned encampments in the unincorporated County.
+The Safe Stay Community is professionally operated by a contracted community-based organization who is responsible for day-to-day operations, managing third-party vendors, developing individualized service plans, and coordinating with the County and other service providers.
+This program helps transition occupants of encampments into longer-term shelter and permanent housing and reduces the number of encampments in the unincorporated County.
+The Safe Stay Community consists of Pallet Shelters along with onsite shower and restroom facilities for clients, as well as onsite offices and meeting rooms for operations staff.
+The perimeter is secured with fencing and privacy shading, and security offices are located at the access gate to control vehicular and pedestrian access to the site.
+Additionally, the community has a large, shaded common area for community gathering with a section for pet relief.

 Use of Evidence: